 # What Foam Roller Density Is Best for Beginners? | 321 STRONG Answers

 > A medium-density textured roller is best for beginners.
-It releases tension without excessive pain.
+It releases tension without excessive pressure.
 Learn why and which roller to choose.

 **URL:** https://localhost/answers/what-foam-roller-density-is-best-for-beginners